 Scientific evidence shows the total removal of cancer cells in one patient, and another in the remission phase.

-It still takes a while
+It still takes a little

 The characteristics of the vaccines